torco/diferenciatore/README.md

 # diferenciatore
-a simple webapp that runs a specific test of the statistical significance of two percentages
+a simple webapp that runs a specific test of the statistical significance of two percentages being different